How To Install Python Packages

 Query #2: Import get_data from iexfinance does not work

 You can see the success message in the last line along with the version of the package installed.
-Currently, the version - 0.4.0 of ‘iexfinance’ is installed.
+Currently, version - 0.4.0 of ‘iexfinance’ is installed.

 Also, whenever the package is updated, a new version is released.